telerik/kendo-ui-core/docs/intro/supporting/browser-support.md

 | Firefox           | Not supported                    |
 | OS X Safari       | [6.2.6 or later](https://en.wikipedia.org/wiki/Safari_version_history#Mac)|

-### Charts, Gauges, Barcodes, Diagrams, and Maps
+### Data Visualizing Widgets

-[Kendo UI widgets rendering data visualization]({% slug bundle_supportfor_kendoui_components %}) may require more recent browser versions as well.
+[Kendo UI widgets rendering data visualization]({% slug bundle_supportfor_kendoui_components %}), such as Charts, Gauges, Barcodes, Diagrams, and Maps, might require more recent browser versions as well.
 If you want to use them in your project, consider the information below.

 **Fully supported browsers**